-The Group's strategy is to maintain a highly liquid short term position.
-This results in more than 69% of the exposures having a maturity below 1 year.
+The Group's strategy is to maintain a highly liquid short-term position.
+This results in 73% of the exposures having a maturity below one year.

-Value adjustment on impaired assets by asset class
+Value adjustment on impaired assets

 Value adjustments (whether through individual or collective provisions or through equity reserves) shown below relate to impaired assets only.
 The net exposure takes into account value adjustments but does not include any mitigation from collateral.